5.1 Training helpers will increase income and reduce time requirements

-1. Repeated non-performance by helpers hurts your Sideline business eventually.
+1. Non-performance by helpers hurts your Sideline business.

 2. To respond to low performance, establish a contingency plan with consequences.

-3. Use desired rewards (Premack’s principle) as a motivator to improve performance.
+3. Use desired rewards as a motivator to improve performance.

-4. Use helper performance agreements to enforce consequences — such as termination — as needed.
+4. Use helper performance agreements to enforce consequences, including termination if needed.

 5.8 Conducting effective meetings with helpers or suppliers